 - keeping the nervous system functioning smoothly

 You may want to keep a handful of nuts on hand for quick energy boosts and so you don’t wear out as easily while you diet, especially if you’re working out a lot.
-Just don’t overeat nuts because they are high in calories.
+Just don’t overeat them: nuts are high in calories.

 It’s technically not a vitamin or mineral, but green tea extract is one of the few marketed supplements worth a second look.
-Green tea is thought to increase energy expenditure and fat oxidation, and reduce fat production and absorption.
-The extract of this popular beverage is known to contain powerful flavonoid antioxidants known as catechins.
-Green tea also contains a healthy dose of caffeine.
+Green tea is thought to increase energy expenditure and fat oxidation, and to reduce fat production and absorption.

-An analysis of six controlled clinical trials found that caffeine alone, or in combination with catechins, significantly increased energy expenditure compared to placebo.
-A review published in Cochrane found that green tea supplements reduced body weight in obese individuals by an average of nearly 2 pounds, as compared to placebo.
+An analysis of six controlled clinical trials found that caffeine alone, or in combination with catechins, significantly increased energy expenditure when compared to placebo.

-Green tea extract is considered safe, but clinicians advise that you should take the extract with food to minimize any potential risks.
+Tip: Green tea extract is considered safe, but clinicians advise people to take the extract with food to minimize any potential risks.

 The list of supplements that claim to increase metabolism of fat is quite long.
-Unfortunately, there isn’t sufficient research to back up the claims of the majority of these supplements.
+There isn’t sufficient research to back up the claims for the majority of these supplements, though.

 Be sure to ask your doctor about possible interactions with any medications you might be taking.
 If you experience any side effects after taking a supplement, stop taking it and contact your doctor.

-Finally, if you’re trying to boost your energy because you are feeling constantly under the weather or fatigued, see your doctor.
+Finally, if you’re trying to boost your energy because you’re constantly feeling under the weather or fatigued, see your doctor.
 This might be a symptom of a larger problem that vitamins can’t fix.